-Ensure that only the numbers of knockouts are removed to meet the cable termination requirements, as any additional apertures in the enclosure will compromise the IP30 ingress protection requirements required by EN54-2 and EN10294-1.
+Ensure that only the numbers of knockouts are removed to meet the cable termination requirements, as any additional apertures in the enclosure will compromise the IP30 ingress protection requirements required by EN54-2.

-Brass inlet bushings or cable glands should be used to maintain insulation and to ensure EMC compliance to the requirements of EN54-2 and EN12094-1.
+Brass inlet bushings or cable glands should be used to maintain insulation and to ensure EMC compliance to the requirements of FN54-2.

-The screen or drain wires should be bonded to earth via the cable gland fixing nut and shake proof washers.
+The screen or drain wires should be bonded to earth via metal cable glands.